-These science experiments you can do at home have been designed be simple, open-ended and use materials you already have around the house ( mostly paper, scissors and recycled items ).
+These science experiments you can do at home have been designed to be simple, open-ended and use materials you already have around the house ( mostly paper, scissors, recycled items and kitchen staples ).

 Easy Experiments for Science at Home

 These activities are the perfect easy experiment to try at home and the best part is you probably already have everything you need to do them!

 Use a ruler to test your reaction time.

 Design and launch a water powered bottle rocket.

 Use cornflour to make gloop!

 Use baking soda and vinegar to erupt a volcano.